.APOCRYPHAL

 Mars was very big and very big news in popular consciousness.

-For scientists and for writers and the public,
+For scientists and for writers and

-it looked like from a distance, we knew its size, its day, its weather
+what it looked like from a distance, we knew its size, its day, its weather

 and seasons.
 We knew the light areas were likely deserts, we